rust-lang/lang-team/src/design_notes/dynsized_constraints.md

 - Store layout information in the `ArcInner` header, or
 - Require that layout be determined solely from pointee metadata, or
-- Require that layout be determinable from a dropped pointee.
+- Require that layout be determinable from a dropped pointee.[^why]

-  [^This is trivially the case if determining the layout does not read the pointee (i.e. is derivable by just the potentially wide pointer);
+[^why]: This is trivially the case if determining the layout does not read the pointee (i.e. is derivable by just the potentially wide pointer);
     alternatively, the pointee could ensure that layout information (e.g. vtable pointer) remains valid to read even after it's been dropped.]

 Dealing with alignment can be simplified by changing `Arc<T>` from storing `*mut ArcInner<T>` to storing `*mut T` and storing the refcount metadata at a fixed negative offset independent of `T`.